Skip to content

 Installing a new kitchen can be a game-changer.
 Modern cabinetry, energy-efficient appliances, and functional layouts can bring your Lockwood home into the 21st century.

-Renovating the bathroom enhances functionality and adds to the overall appeal.
+Renovating your bathroom enhances functionality and adds to the overall appeal.
 From sleek vanities to energy-efficient fixtures, there are countless ways to elevate this space.

 Lockwood homes can sometimes feel dark due to their timber walls.
 Installing skylights is an excellent solution, letting in an abundance of natural light and creating a more open, inviting atmosphere.

-• Priming: Prime both the knots and the boards with a high-quality primer/sealer to prevent color bleed-through.
+• Priming: Prime both the knots and the boards with a high-quality primer/sealer to prevent colour bleed-through.
 Products like Zinsser B-I-N Sealer or Cover Stain are recommended.

-• Paint Application: Apply two full coats of acrylic paint in your chosen color.
+• Paint application: Apply two full coats of acrylic paint in your chosen colour.

-How do you create an open-plan living in a Lockwood home?
+Creating an open-plan living space in a Lockwood home

 Renovating a Lockwood home is an investment in both your living space and its long-term value.
 In New Zealand, the cost of renovating a Lockwood home typically ranges from $120,000 to $200,000.
 This budget encompasses essential updates like bathroom and kitchen renovations, interior and exterior painting, new carpet, and flooring.

-How to make the Lockwood home more energy efficient?
+How to make a Lockwood home more energy efficient

-Lockwood homes have their unique charm, but enhancing their energy efficiency is a smart choice for both the environment and your comfort.
+Lockwood homes have their unique charm, but they may not be the most efficient.
+Enhancing their energy efficiency is a smart choice for both the environment and your comfort.

-In conclusion, your Lockwood home holds immense potential for transformation.
-Renovations can modernize its aesthetics, improve energy efficiency, and enhance the overall living experience.
+Whatever your plans may be, your Lockwood home holds immense potential for transformation.
+Renovations can modernise its aesthetics, improve energy efficiency, and enhance the overall living experience.
 By carefully considering each aspect of your renovation project and seeking professional guidance, you can unlock the true beauty and functionality of your Lockwood gem.

 Start your journey to the home you have always wanted.